elevont/prttl/README.md

 ## Features

+- **Removes all Turtle syntax comments.**
-- Validates that the file is valid.
+- Checks that the file is valid.
-- Maintains consistent indentation and line jumps.
+- Maintains consistent indentation and new-lines.
-- Normalizes string and IRI escapes to reduce their number as much as possible.
+- Normalizes string and IRI escapes as much as possible.
 - Enforces the use of `"` instead of `'` in literals.
 - Uses literals short notation for booleans, integers, decimals and doubles when it keeps the lexical representation unchanged.